Transferring to a Four Year University

 Transfer Rate and Success at the UNC System Universities

 Colleges of the Albemarle students have transferred successfully to four-year colleges since its first graduate in 1962.
 The UNC Transfer Student Performance Report reflects the number and quality of COA students transferring to the UNC System.
 In 2011, 73 COA students transferred to a UNC system university and earned an average GPA of 2.94 after attending one year.
 UNC Transfer Student Performance Reports

-For assistance with transferring please contact the following counselors.
+For assistance with transferring please contact an advisor on one of our four campuses.

 Back to Top